skatz1990/messaging_pipeline/README.md

     - Key for S3 encryption at rest

 ## Version control and source
 As far as source control we have decided to use Github.
 AWS will authenticate to Github using a token.
 After the authentication takes place the code will be copied to S3.
 This deployment runs immidietly on commit to the repo.
 It is possible to change this setting by applying a tag to the commit or administrating the user access to the CI/CD pipeline.
-To read more about how to customize triggers in AWS codepipeline please refer to this doc: [Adding custom logig to AWS codepipeline](https://aws.amazon.com/blogs/devops/adding-custom-logic-to-aws-codepipeline-with-aws-lambda-and-amazon-cloudwatch-events/)
+To read more about how to customize triggers in AWS codepipeline please refer to this doc: [Adding custom logic to AWS codepipeline](https://aws.amazon.com/blogs/devops/adding-custom-logic-to-aws-codepipeline-with-aws-lambda-and-amazon-cloudwatch-events/)

 ## Buildspec.yml configuration
 The build spec file compiles and produces build artifacts.
 These artifacts end up in the S3 bucket for this deployment.
 It the build file will execute pre-build, build and post build actions.
 An example of a post build action is pushing a docker image to ECR.